 Reformation of a Last Will or Trust

 When I use the term “mistake”, I am generally referring to vague and overly broad words or phrases, or conflicting provisions that make no sense.
-A simple example is a provision that states, “I give the entirety of my estate to my son but give unto my daughter the sum of $100,000.”
+A simple example is a provision that states, “I give the entirety of my estate to my son, but give unto my daughter the sum of $100,000.”
 Well, how can that be?
 The answer…it can’t.
 The provisions conflict.
 Does the daughter get $100,000 and the son the rest?
 Maybe, but it’s this type of thoughtless language that creates legal fights.
 Here’s where the court is called upon to exercise its power of “reformation”.
-Reformation means to correct an error or defect in a document (in this case the will, codicil, or trust) and thereby making the document better in form and accurate in content.
+Reformation means correcting an error or defect in a document (in this case, a will, codicil, or trust) to make it better in form and more accurate in content.

 Successfully Petitioning a Court to Change a Will or Trust